A Fazenda 1

-A Fazenda 1 (formerly known as A Fazenda) was the first season of the Brazilian reality television series A Fazenda which premiered May 31, 2009 with the finale airing on August 23, 2009 on the RecordTV.
-The show was presented by news reporter Britto Júnior along with actress Chris Couto and directed by Rodrigo Carelli.
+A Fazenda 1 was the first season of the Brazilian reality television series A Fazenda, which premiered on Sunday, May 31, 2009, on RecordTV.
+It was hosted by Britto Júnior and reports by Chris Couto.
+The direction was handled by Rodrigo Carelli, Bruno Gomes, Chica Barros, and Rogerio Farah.

-The winner was 28-year-old actor Dado Dolabella from Rio de Janeiro, Rio de Janeiro who defeated singer Danni Carlos with 83% of the votes.
+On August 23, 2009, 28-year-old actor Dado Dolabella won the competition with 83% of the public vote over singer Danni Carlos (17%).

 Production

 Cast

-There were fourteen celebrity contestants competing for the grand prize, which was R$1,000,000 without tax allowances.
+There were fifteen celebrity contestants competing for the grand prize, which was R$ 1 million without tax allowances with a brand new car offered to the runner-up.
 The season lasted 85 days, making this the shortest season until A Fazenda 8.